This blog may contain affiliate links. Read our disclosure policy for more info.

 9. Enjoy patio drinks on Banff Ave

 A great way to enjoy the beautiful summer weather is to grab an afternoon drink at one of the patios on Banff Avenue.
 Or even better, visit for sunset when the surrounding mountains are bathed in a pink glow.
 So pretty!
-Just remember that sunset in Banff in the summer is as late as 10 pm!
+Just remember that sunset in Banff in the summer is as late as 10 pm.

 There are a couple of bars/restaurants with patios on Banff Avenue.
-One of my favorites is the Rose & Crown at 202 Banff Ave where their large rooftop patio (4 stories high) has awesome views of Cascade Mountain.
-Downstairs in the main bar, there’s live music most nights during the summer and they also serve an extensive food menu with burgers, sandwiches, pizzas, and more.
-Plus, with happy hour happening daily from 3-6 pm, there’s no better place for an afternoon drink.
+One of my favorites is the Rose & Crown at 202 Banff Ave, where their large rooftop patio (4 stories high) has awesome views of Cascade Mountain.
+Downstairs in the main bar, there’s live music most nights during the summer, and they also serve an extensive food menu with burgers, sandwiches, pizzas, and more.

 10. Go fishing

 Banff National Park is known in the fishing world as one of the best places to catch brown trout, particularly in the Bow River which runs through the park.
 Other fish caught in abundance here include rainbow trout, brook trout, lake trout, mountain whitefish, and lake whitefish.
+Safe to say, you’ll have your hands full when trying out fishing here!

-A little over 15 minutes from Banff is Lake Minnewanka, the largest lake in Banff National Park.
-It’s another popular fishing spot for lake trout anglers from around the world.
+A little over 15 minutes drive from Banff is Lake Minnewanka, one of the best lakes in Banff and the largest lake in Banff National Park.
+It’s another popular fishing spot for lake trout anglers from around the world, so if this sounds like you, don’t forget to give this spot a try!

 11. Explore Lake Minnewanka

-Lasting for around one hour, the cruise takes you to the other side of the lake while your guide explains all about Lake Minnewanka’s history and some other interesting facts.
+Lasting for around one hour, the cruise takes you to the other side of the lake while your local guide explains all about Lake Minnewanka’s history and some other interesting facts.
 Of course, the cruise is only available in summer as the lake freezes in winter!

 12. Enjoy Two Jack Lake